SpeedFox198/CTF-Writeups/2022-07-15 NYP Cyber Games Circle Qualifiers/meow/README.md

 ~~Flag Captured: `FLAG{I_am_not_the_flag}`~~
 Nahh that wasn't the flag.

-`exiftool` revealed nothing interesting to us, so i ran [stegsolve](https://github.com/zardus/ctf-tools/blob/master/stegsolve/install) to analyse the image.
+`exiftool` and `stegseek` revealed nothing interesting to us, so i ran [stegsolve](https://github.com/zardus/ctf-tools/blob/master/stegsolve/install) to analyse the image.
 When viewing the colour panes, you could see that the first few bits of the 0th bit planes of each rgb colour are hiding someting.
 ![screenshot2](assets/screenshot2.jpg)

 Using the data extract function, I selected the 0th bits of red, blue, and green.
 Scroll to the top of the priview and there's our flag.